lanmelo/snp-aws/docs/organizations/organizations.md

 ---
-title: Organization management
+title: Organizations
 nav_order: 6
 has_children: true
-permalink: docs/organizationmanagement
+permalink: docs/organizations
 ---

-# Organization management
+# Organizations
 ## Manage the lab's AWS Organization

 All of the actions in this section can only be performed by an IAM user within the Organization's master account